- top tips

 What's the damage?

-Your vehicle's interior is full of places and possibilities for water to cause major trouble, including the total failure of the transmission and electrical systems.
+Your vehicle's interior is full of places and possibilities for water to cause trouble, including the total failure of the transmission and electrical systems.

 What should I do first?